MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_LAB_MANUAL.md

 2. Run the application.

-3. Add a view to show data of a city, as returned by the ShowDataForCity action.
+3. Add a view to show data for a city, as returned by the ShowDataForCity action.

-4. Add a back link to the ShowDataForCity view.
+4. Add a Back link to the ShowDataForCity view.
 Pressing the link will redirect to the ShowCities action.

 5. Add a “Show data” link next to each city in the ShowCities view.
 Pressing the link will trigger a redirect to the ShowDataForCity action.

 6. Run the application.

-####	Task 1: Add a view to show a list of all the cities, as retrieved by the ShowCities action.
+####	Task 1: Add a view to show a list of all the cities, as retrieved by the ShowCities action

 1. From **Allfiles\Mod05\Labfiles\01_CitiesDetails_begin** open the **CitiesDetails.sln**.